-We did not issue any stock options with an exercise price above or below the market price of the stock on the grant date for the years ended December 31, 2017, 2016 and 2015.
+We did not issue any stock options with an exercise price above or below the market price of the stock on the grant date for the years ended December 31, 2018, 2017 and 2016.

-In connection with the amendment to and partial repayment of our residual interest financing in July 2008, we issued warrants exercisable for 2,500,000 common shares for \$4,071,429.
-The warrants represent the right to purchase 2,500,000 CPS common shares at a nominal exercise price, at any time prior to July 10, 2018.
-In March 2010 we repurchased warrants for 500,000 of these shares for \$1.0 million.
-Warrants to purchase 2,000,000 shares remain outstanding as of December 31, 2017.
+In connection with the amendment to and partial repayment of our residual interest financing in July 2008, we issued warrants exercisable for 2,500,000 common shares, and allocated \$4,071,429 of the aggregate consideration received in that transaction to the issuance of the warrants.
+The warrants represented the right to purchase CPS common shares at a nominal exercise price.
+In March 2010 we repurchased the warrants for 500,000 of these shares for \$1.0 million.
+Warrants to purchase 2,000,000 shares were exercised on July 10, 2018 and 1,999,995 net shares were issued to the holder, following surrender of five shares in payment of the exercise price.